Environmental Protection Agency (EPA).

 Start Supplemental Information

 On November 25, 2015, and December 28, 2015, Nevada submitted final complete program revision applications seeking authorization of changes to its hazardous waste program that correspond to certain federal rules promulgated between July 1, 2005, and June 30, 2008, (also known as RCRA Clusters XVI through XVIII).
 EPA concludes that Nevada's application to revise its authorized program meets all of the statutory and regulatory requirements established by RCRA, as set forth in RCRA section 3006(b), 42 U.S.C.
 6926(b), and 40 CFR part 271.
-Therefore, EPA grants Nevada final authorization to operate as part of its hazardous waste program the changes listed in Section G of the direct final rule (81 FR 15440), as further described in the authorization application.
+Therefore, EPA grants Nevada final authorization to operate as part of its hazardous waste program the changes listed below in Section G of this document, as further described in the authorization application.

 - Conduct inspections, and require monitoring, tests, analyses or reports;

 - Enforce RCRA requirements, including authorized state program requirements, and suspend or revoke permits; and

 - Take enforcement actions regardless of whether the state has taken its own actions.

 This action does not impose additional requirements on the regulated community because the regulations for which Nevada is being authorized by today's action are already effective, and are not changed by today's action.

 D. Why wasn't there a proposed rule before today's rule?